mkubasik/GMX_binaries/README.md

 * Please try again...sometimes Google's resources fail to perform on a first try.
 * Alternatively, it is possible updates to the Colab ecosystem are incompatible with the posted binaries.
 If you suspect an incompatibility, the notebook "Compile_Gromacs..." may be downloaded to recompile Gromacs.
 It may take an hour or more to compile Gromacs on Colab, consuming a great deal of a day's free GPU access.
-  The notebook to compile gromacs according to the "Installation...Quick and Dirty Install" is linked here:
+  A notebook to compile Gromacs on a T4 instance of Google's colab,according to the "Installation...Quick and Dirty Install", is linked here:
   <a href="https://colab.research.google.com/github/mkubasik/GMX_binaries/blob/main/Compile_Gromacs2025_2_Colab_GPU.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>